The educational institution you attend must consider you a full-time student.

 Major functional disability

-To have your situation recognized, submit a Medical Certificate – Student - Major Functional Disabilities (PDF 124 Kb) completed by your doctor and attach the Application for Direct Deposit (PDF 47 Kb).
+To have your situation recognized, submit a Medical Certificate – Permanent disability resulting in significant and persistent impairment (PDF 96 Kb) completed by your doctor and attach the Application for Direct Deposit (PDF 99 Kb)

-A serious episodic mental or physical health disorder, which occurs irregularly, can temporarily make you unable to pursue your full-time studies.
-To have your situation recognized, you must submit a Medical Certificate (PDF 127 Kb), completed and signed by a doctor.
+You could qualify for deemed full-time status, deemed enrolled status, or both.
+To have your situation recognized, you must submit a Medical Certificate (PDF ), completed and signed by a doctor.

 Comments